 How do I get my evidence verified?

-- You’ll need to identify one verifier per institution you’re drawing evidence from.
+- Identify one verifier per institution you’re drawing evidence from.
 The verifier should be someone in a medical supervisory role.

-- You’ll then need to complete a pro-forma for each verifier.
+- Complete a pro-forma for each verifier electronically.
 Download the pro-forma for verified evidence

-- This may mean you provide multiple pro-formas depending on how many separate institutions your evidence is drawn from – this includes institutions you’ve worked at overseas that you wish to provide evidence from
+- Complete one pro-forma for each separate institution your evidence is drawn from – including institutions overseas that you wish to provide evidence from

-- They should to check their own or the institutions records to do so properly
+- Ask your verifier to check your evidence using the pro-forma you’ve filled in as a guide- they should to check their own or the institutions records to do so properly

 - If your verifier can’t verify some or all of the evidence you have listed in your pro-forma, you’ll need to complete a new pro-forma for them to complete which only includes the evidence they can

-- Once the verifier has checked your evidence bundle they’ll need to complete parts 04 and 05 of the pro-forma electronically, where possible.
+- Once the verifier has checked your evidence they’ll need to complete parts 04 and 05 of the pro-forma electronically.
 View our guidance for verifiers.